fredhutchio/tfcb_2019/lectures/lecture09/first-steps.md

 Congratulations!
 You now know how to navigate around the file system.

-For the next step, execute `cd directories` then `less README.md` to work through the next part of the adventure
+For the next step, look at the README file in the `directories` directory to work through the next part of the adventure.